Imagine going running without shoes, and feeling better for it.

 In contrast, barefoot runners land on the balls of their feet, generating less impact when their feet strike the ground.

-"We’ve oversupported our feet [in running shoes] to the point that our foot doesn’t have to do what it’s designed to do," explains Irene S. Davis, PhD, PT, professor of physical medicine and rehabilitation at Harvard Medical School and director of the Spaulding National Running Center.
-"When you support a muscle, it doesn’t have to work as hard; when it doesn’t have to work as hard, it gets weak."
+"We’ve over-supported our feet [in running shoes] to the point that our foot doesn’t have to do what it’s designed to do," says Irene S. Davis, PhD, professor of physical medicine and rehabilitation at Harvard Medical School and director of the Spaulding National Running Center.
+"When you support a muscle, it doesn’t have to work as hard.
+When it doesn’t have to work as hard, it gets weak."

 Ready to Run Barefoot?

 If you have a history of foot problems, check with your doctor before going barefoot.
-If you decide to ditch your running shoes, there are a few things you should know, says Irene S. Davis, PhD, PT.
+If you decide to ditch your running shoes, there are a few things you should know, Davis says.

 Start slow.
-You’re more likely to suffer injuries if your foot and leg muscles aren’t properly conditioned for running barefoot.
-Start with walk-jog intervals, walking for nine minutes, running for one minute, and repeat, working up to longer distances.
-In addition, the skin on your feet needs to thicken to get used to barefoot running.
+You’re more likely to get injured if your foot and leg muscles aren’t properly conditioned for running barefoot.
+So build up to it.
+Start with walk-jog intervals, walking for 9 minutes, running for 1 minute, and repeat, working up to longer distances.
+Also, the skin on your feet needs to thicken to get used to barefoot running.

-Know when to say no. Runners who have any loss of feeling in their feet, including people who have diabetes, should wear sneakers.
+Know when to say no. If you have diabetes, or lose any feeling in your feet, you should wear running shoes when you run.